Breadcrumb

 Head south along the Peninsula, passing the idyllic seaside communities of Hahei, Hotwater Beach and Tairua before turning inland.
 Continuing south you’ll pass through Paeroa, the home of New Zealand’s iconic soft drink L&P, keep an eye out for the giant bottle.
 Next is the beautiful Edwardian spa town of Te Aroha "The Mountain of Love" is famous for sparkling hot mineral spas and the world's only hot soda water geyser.
 Once you reach Matamata you are in hobbit country and the route takes you to the town of Matamata where you can visit the film locations made famous in the Lord of the Rings and Hobbit movies at Hobbiton Movie Set and Farm Tours.

-Hobbiton Movie Set tour from Shires Rest
+Hobbiton Movie Set Tour from Shires Rest

-Become immersed in the The Lord of the Rings and Hobbit films when you visit the actual Hobbiton movie set.
-Located just outside of Matamata in the heart of the lush Waikato farming region, your tour will begin with a drive through a picturesque sheep farm.
-You'll then be taken through Hobbit Holes, the Green Dragon Inn, the Mill and the Party Tree while your guide shares behind-the-scenes tales and insight into the making of the films.
-Spend time wandering through Bagshot Row before being led inside a Hobbit Hole to view the detailed interiors, designed to provide an authentic glimpse into the dwelling of a Hobbit.
+In the heart of New Zealand, you can step into the lush pastures of the Shire with a guided tour of Hobbiton, as featured in The Lord of the Rings and The Hobbit Trilogies.
+Hobbiton is located just outside of Matamata in the heart of the lush Waikato farming region.
+Here you can visit such iconic Hobbit locations as Hobbit Holes, the Green Dragon Inn, the Mill and the Party Tree with a guide sharing behind-the-scenes tales and insight into the making of the films.
+Spend time wandering through Bagshot Row before being led inside a Hobbit Hole to view the detailed interior, designed to provide an authentic glimpse into the dwelling of a Hobbit.

 Matamata to Rotorua